resthub/resthub.org/backbone-stack.rst

 Resthub.View
 ============

-RESThub Backbone stack provides an enhanced Backbone View named Resthub.View with the following functionalities :
+RESThub Backbone stack provides an enhanced Backbone View named Resthub.View with the following functionalities:
  * Default render() with root and context attributes
  * Automatic view dispose + callbacks unbind when a view is removed from DOM
  * View model population from a form